Importance of Preventing Condensation in Shipping Container Home

-In contrast, leaks of vapor fully depend on discontinuities in the wall (holes, gaps, unsealed joints etc…).
+In contrast, leaks of vapor fully depend on discontinuities in the wall (holes, gaps, unsealed joints, etc…).
 It’s important to underline the fact, that in typical houses, the overwhelming majority (up to 80%) of vapor migrates via air leaks.

 However, any impermeable vapor barriers (like sheets of polyethylene in traditional houses and metal walls in container-based houses) will inhibit the transfer of moisture (water) and vapor out of the wall to the outside.
 As a result – the water will stay trapped inside of the wall!

 However, in hot and humid climate zones, the migrating air changes direction and so the exterior vapor barrier does an excellent job.
-Humid exterior air cannot migrate inside of the house and water does not condensate on the vapor barrier because the latter is at the temperature close to the exterior one.
+Humid exterior air cannot migrate inside of the house and water does not condensate on the vapor barrier because the latter is at a temperature close to the exterior one.

 Source: Don Mannes (FineHomebuilding: How it works: Vapor Drive)

 In traditional houses constructors use one of the following solutions:

 - Installation of vapor-retarders characterized by some level of permeance (breathability) allowing for a limited transfer of vapor across the wall or elimination of vapor barrier at all.
 This is the most common solution as it allows indoor-generated vapor to “naturally escape from the house.
 Note that in practice, the major part of vapor escapes through discontinuities in the “envelope of the house structure” (air gaps around doors, windows, etc…)